Curious Cat Management Improvement Blog: Deming, lean thinking, innovation, customer focus, continual improvement, six sigma.

 The longer I pursue Lean, the more I am amazed with its fundamentals.
 I may write more about this in the near future.
 Like the emphasis to write things down.

-Right on.
-In meetings writing down decisions (what is the issue, who is going to do what…) is very helpful.
-It is very easy for people to think people agree to some somewhat clear statements made in the meeting.
-Only later it becomes obvious several people have different understandings (sometimes this is even really basically know in the meeting but it is easier to let things slide instead of confronting the disagreement – but this is not helpful, it just means the issue is not properly address, it might make the meeting easier but that should not be the goal).
-Writing it down greatly reduces the chance of miscommunication.
+In meetings, writing down decisions (what is the issue, who is going to do what…) is very helpful.
+It is very easy for people to think everyone agrees to some somewhat clear statements made in the meeting.
+Only later it becomes obvious several people have different understandings of what was agreed to.
+Sometimes this is even really known in the meeting but it is easier to let things slide instead of confronting the disagreement.
+But this is not helpful, it just means the issue is not properly addressed.
+It might make the meeting easier but that should not be the goal.

 Russell Ackoff also has some great stuff on the importance of documenting decisions – both to serve as guide posts to future action and to serve as documentation that can be examined over time to find historic weaknesses and strengths with decision making in the organization.
 The Team Handbook is a very good book for improving team meetings and team performance.